chesterbr/2048-2600/README.md

 This mode follows the original 2048 as closely as possible.

 Move the joystick to shift the tiles into a direction.
-Tiles with the same value will join, and you'll earn the joined tile's value in points.
+Tiles with the same value will join, and you'll earn the joined tile's value in points (shown above the board).

-You win by forming the 2048 tile, and lose if there is no movement possible.
+You win by forming the 2048 tile.
+The game continues until there is no movement possible, and the current high score will be displayed below the board.

+The high score will be erased if you turn the console/emulator off (it's an Atari game, after all) or if you start a two-player game.

 ### Two-Player Game